Why You Should Use React For Web Development

-Social media platforms.
+- Social media platforms.
 That's another common example of utilizing React for dynamic websites that need to serve thousands of concurrent users at a time.
 Relying on WebSockets to connect the client and server, React-based apps and websites support real-time data processing and leverage asynchronous I/O.

-eCommerce web apps.
+- E-commerce web apps.
 The principles of component reusability and modularity enable clients to decrease time-to-market for their digital stores.
 Besides, React supports efficient component state management and lets you render different results.

-Why We Use React
+Why We Use React for Web Development

-a component-oriented architecture, which helps us to reduce development efforts;
+- a component-oriented architecture, which helps us to reduce development efforts;

-its progressive nature, which helps us to respond to ongoing changes in a web development world;
+- its progressive nature, which helps us to respond to ongoing changes in a web development world;

-its scalability, which helps us to write easily expandable front-ends of web apps;
+- its scalability, which helps us to write easily expandable front-ends of web apps;

-its predictability, since the data flows only in one direction;
+- its predictability, since the data flows only in one direction;

-its extensive community support, which lets us maintain code easier;
+- its extensive community support, which lets us maintain code easier;

-its ability to reuse the same code base for multiple software solutions, which simplifies testing and QA workflows.
+- its ability to reuse the same code base for multiple software solutions, which simplifies QA testing and workflows.